jina-ai/finetuner/README.md

 However, setting up and performing fine-tuning can be very time-consuming and resource-intensive.

 Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all complexity and infrastructure in the cloud.
-With Finetuner, one can easily enhance the performance of pre-trained models, making them production-ready [without extensive labeling](https://jina.ai/news/fine-tuning-with-low-budget-and-high-expectations/) or expensive hardware.
+With Finetuner, you can easily enhance the performance of pre-trained models, making them production-ready [without extensive labeling](https://jina.ai/news/fine-tuning-with-low-budget-and-high-expectations/) or expensive hardware.

 🎏 **Better embeddings**: create high-quality embeddings for semantic search, visual similarity search, cross-modal text image search, recommendation,